 Sources: *U.S. Bureau of Labor Statistics

 The U.S. Bureau of Labor Statistics (BLS) stated that job opportunities for chefs and head cooks should be good for those with significant experience in the field (www.bls.gov).
-Employment of chefs and head cooks was projected to grow by nine percent between 2014 and 2024.
+Employment of chefs and head cooks was projected to grow by 11 percent between 2018 and 2028.
 An increase in both population and new dining establishments could contribute to employment growth.
 Individuals seeking work in upscale establishments were expected to face the stiffest competition.

 Catering chefs make foods for clients based on the clients' requests.
 They also might oversee other staff members who help prepare and deliver the food and set up buffet tables.
 Because of the various types of foods available today, catering chefs should be skilled in preparing a variety of cuisines.
 Although they might receive on-the-job training and earn promotions through experience, most catering chefs have completed formal training in culinary arts.